Timeline of the Sudanese civil war (2025): 9 September

 The RSF carried out drone strikes on the Khartoum area, causing a major power outage in Omdurman and killing Major General Abu Obeida Fadlallah, a former SAF attaché.

 11 September

 The SAF retook Barah in North Kordofan from the RSF.

 12 September

 Ten people were killed in an RSF raid on the Al-Nasr neighborhood of El Fasher.

 The United States imposed sanctions on finance minister and Justice and Equality Movement leader Gibril Ibrahim and the Al-Bara' ibn Malik Battalion for their role in the civil war and connections with Iran.

 13 September

 The RSF took the village of al-Ayyara in North Kordofan, pushing back the SAF to the outskirts of El Obeid.

 The SAF claimed to have shot down 15 drones over El Obeid.
 The SLM-Tambour claimed that the drones targeted its leader, Central Darfur governor Mustafa Tambour.

-Five people were killed in an attack by the Wagner Group and auxiliaries from the Central African Republic on Um Dafuq, South Darfur.
+At least five people were killed in an attack by the Wagner Group and auxiliaries from the Central African Republic on Um Dafuq, South Darfur.